 The MainProcess class orchestrates the backend at the highest level.
 It holds general information such as the user input and the blueprints used to construct models.
-Its run\full method starts the process by instantiating Structure objects.
+Its run full method starts the process by instantiating Structure objects.
 What was just the Structure class up to version 1.5 has now been split into the BasicStructure, CoordinationEnvironmentStructure and MolecularStructure classes, the latter two inheriting from the former.
-Each of these processes the information read from one input .cif or .xyz file by the Input-FileParser class.
-The create supercell method performs symmetry operations on the raw atom vectors to generate atoms filling at least a $3 \times 3 \times 3$ supercell.
-The data for coordination environments or molecules is collected by the create\coordination\environments or create\molecules methods.
-Each set of atoms is then further processed by an AtomArrangement object instantiated by the MainProcess.create\atom\arrangements method.
-An AtomArrangement object contains information about a single molecule, coordination environment or Voronoi polyhedron and is responsible for administering models to it.
-After retrieving the appropriate ModelPrecursor containers from the Main-Process.dict model precursors dictionary, it starts to assign the atom vectors to the belts of the first model with its assign to belts method.
-Only after this assignment step is complete, a ModelFit object is instantiated by the AtomArrangement.run assignment method.
-The actual fitting procedure is then carried out by this object.
+Each of these processes the information read from one input .cif, .mol or .xyz file by the InputFileParser class.
+If the input file contains symmetry instructions the create supercell method performs symmetry operations on the raw atom vectors to generate atoms filling at least a $3 \times 3 \times 3$ supercell.
+The data for coordination environments or molecules is collected by the create coordination environments or create molecules methods.
+Each set of atoms is then further processed by an AtomArrangement object instantiated by the MainProcess.create atom arrangements method.
+An AtomArrangement object contains information about a single molecule, coordination environment or Voronoi polyhedron.
+After retrieving the appropriate ModelPrecursor containers from the MainProcess.dict model precursors dictionary, A ModelVertexAssigner object is instantiated for each model to be fitted.
+This object generates a number of possible pairings of atom vectors with model vertices.
+As of version 1.7, several different orientations of the model stored in Assignment Variant containers are considered for pairings obtained with strategy 1 described in section 3.2.2, further improving the accuracy of this crucial step.
+For each of he most promising pairings, a ModelFit object is instantiated, carrying out the actual fitting procedure.